 What are the different traffics coming from pops?

 Remember that pops extremely produce traffic.
 However, most of the pop ads are only available in selected niches, including:

 - Adult VOD

 - Automotive blogs

 - File sharing

 - Adult sites

-To sum up, if you’re planning to offer impulse-driven offers like app installs or sweeps, pops will surely do well for you!
+To sum up, if you’re planning to offer impulse-driven offers like app installs or sweeps, pop up traffic will surely do well for you!